Search Engine Market Share 2026: Google Still Sends 87.6% of Referrals (June 2026 Update)

 The real story in this year's search data isn't whether AI is "taking share" from Google.
 It isn't.
 The real story is that AI platforms invented an entirely new web traffic pattern: enormous outbound crawling with near-zero inbound referrals.
 The asymmetry is so extreme it has changed what "search engine market share" even means in practice.

-This post is the full breakdown for April 2026, pulled live from the Cloudflare Radar API across 28 days of global HTTP traffic.
+This post is the full breakdown for May 2026, pulled live from the Cloudflare Radar API across a full month of global HTTP traffic.
 Who sends traffic, who takes it, and what that means if you run a website, do SEO, or build AI.

 | Search Source | Share of Referrals (%) |